A Product Roadmap Process that is Product Development Friendly

-When people think of product management or product strategy, the first thing they think of is the roadmap.
+When people think of product management or product strategy, the first thing they think of is the product roadmap.
 And for good reason.
 Roadmapping offers a tangible view into the product development process.
 That’s why you’ll find so much information about how to approach and build better roadmaps.
-But as valuable as they can be, you need to make sure they don’t handcuff your product development.
+But as valuable as they can be, you need to make sure they don’t handcuff your product development process.

 Everything starts well.
 You might spend weeks or more researching and planning the perfect 12-month roadmap.
 You hold a big meeting to unveil your amazing product roadmap.
 Everyone is impressed.
 It’s a huge success, and now it’s time to execute.